AdinaScheinfeld/CISC3142/lab3_files/README.md

 - [readAndWrite.cpp](src/readAndWrite.cpp) is a file dedicated to functions for file reading and writing.
 The file contains the `readData()` function, the `printPassMap()` function, the `printWMap()` function, the `printHeader()` function, the `printStringAndDouble()` function, and the `printAddedStudent()` function.
     - `readData()` takes a string, the filename of a .csv file, as input and returns a vector of vector of strings containing holding the data in the file.
-    - `printPassMap()` takes a pointer to an output file, a map containing pass rates, an int holding a course number, and a boolean indicating whether there is more data, as input and prints each key and value from the map to the provided output file.
+    - `printPassMap()` takes a pointer to an output file, a map containing pass rates, an int holding a course number, and a boolean indicating whether there is more data, as input, and prints each key and value from the map to the provided output file.
-    - `printWMap()` takes a pointer to an output file, a map containing W rates, an int holding a course number, and a boolean indicating whether there is more data, as input and prints each key and value from the map to the provided output file.
+    - `printWMap()` takes a pointer to an output file, a map containing W rates, an int holding a course number, and a boolean indicating whether there is more data, as input, and prints each key and value from the map to the provided output file.
     - `printHeader()` takes a pointer to an output file, an int indicating the number of headers to print, and that number of strings containing the names of the headers, as input, and prints the headers to the provided file.
     - `printStringAndDouble()` takes a pointer to an output file, a string, and a double stored as a string, as input, and prints the two strings to the provided output file.
     - `printAddedStudent()` takes a pointer to an output file and a vector of students as input, and prints the information associated with the last student in the vector to the output file.